 See excerpts, Bus.
 Org.
-Code at pages 91-92.
+Code at pages 93-94.
 McDonald TCP 11:29.
 O'Connor's Texas Rules, Ch.
 2(H)§5.

-Practice Tip: Statutory address change: Pursuant to Texas Bus.
+Practice Tip: Read section carefully.
+Plaintiff must still use due diligence to serve Defendant's registered agent at its registered office. address to which the Secretary of State is directed, to serve Defendant is now changed from registered office to "most recent address on file with the Secretary of State."
+Statutory address change: Pursuant to Texas Bus.
 Org.
-Code § 5.253, see page 91, the statutory address for service by the secretary of state is the "most recent address of the [defendant entity] on file with the secretary of state".
+Code § 5.253, see page 93, the statutory address for service by the secretary of state is the "most recent address of the [defendant entity] on file with the secretary of state".
 See page 41, C. Secretary of State's Duties.
 Previously, the Texas Bus.
 Corp.
 Act, required the registered office address.
-Include in an affidavit the most recent address on file with the secretary of state, see affidavit, page 112, paragraph 5.
+Include in an affidavit the most recent address on file with the secretary of state, see affidavit, page 114, paragraph 5.